f3lin/refus-vm/README.md

-# ansible-vm
+# rufus
-ma vm linux pour executer mes labs.
+my vm for my labs.
+The place for me to learn linux.